 Defining inputs and outputs actually identifies how the processes interact with each other.
 An excellent way of describing the interaction of processes is the use of flowcharts?
 In fact, flowcharts are the ideal and recommended method of defining the interaction of processes.

-Flowcharts are great ways to describe the interaction of processes.
+Flowcharts are often used in ISO 9001 documentation.
+Flowcharts illustrate the interaction of processes.
 Flowcharts are often used to show how the key processes (also referred to as "activities") in an office or at a production facility interact; flowcharts are also often used to explain how to perform work, for example, as work instructions or as parts of procedures.

 The following explains how to create and read flowcharts.
 Though there exist numerous flowchart shapes, the following shapes are sufficient for most flowcharts.
 Note the arrows which are used to connect the different shapes in the correct order.